ZINEEDDINE01/DiabetesDetection/README.md

-# DiabetesDetection
+# Data-Science-Projects
-This project aim to analyse and detect Diabetes.
+analysis and prediction of diabetes using machine learning Zineeddine